-Bhagavan Sri Sathya Sai Baba inaugurated the Easwaramma Women’s Welfare Project, devoted to the spiritual, moral and social uplift of all women with the dedication of a single plaque on November 19, 2004.
-Through His Grace, this has blossomed into the Sri Sathya Sai Easwaramma Women’s Welfare Trust (SSSEWWT), a non-profit organization, officially founded on February 18, 2005, and under the direct supervision of the Sri Sathya Sai Central Trust.
-A sister to the other Sai trusts (medical, education, etc), the SSSEWWT follows Swami's teaching of "going among the masses, counseling them, guiding them, uplifting them" - regardless of social, religious or cultural distinctions.
+Bhagawan Sri Sathya Sai Baba inaugurated the Easwaramma Women’s Welfare Project, devoted to the spiritual, moral and social uplift of all rural women, with the dedication of a single plaque on November 19, 2004.
+Through His Grace, this has blossomed into the Sri Sathya Sai Easwaramma Women’s Welfare Trust (SSSEWWT), a non-profit organization, officially founded on February 18, 2005.

 Bhagawan Baba acknowledges women as the very heart of the home and the backbone of society.
 By helping women, the SSSEWWT can extend Swami’s healing touch to families, children and communities.

 The vision of the Trust was delineated in a letter from the managing Trustee.
 Commenting on the work of the Trust, she wrote in part, “All these projects are gifts to us.
 From the moment they were conceived, we have felt the love, joy and indomitable spirit of women every step of the way.
 Women bring such beautiful gifts to the world through their openness, compassion and wisdom.
 My prayer is that we will stop wasting time in being mundane and mediocre… we are daughters of God, here to do His work.”